-On September 30, 2019, we announced the presentation of new pre-clinical data from our IL-2 Superkine program.
+On September 30, 2019, we announced the presentation of new pre-clinical data from our IL-2 Superkine program at the Fifth International Cancer Immunotherapy Conference held in Paris, France.
 The presentation by Dr. Minh To, Director of Pre-clinical development at Medicenna, reported additional preclinical data to support the differentiating characteristics of long-acting MDNA109 variants and their potency in vitro and in vivo from other long-acting IL-2 programs.